vrenetic-inc/vrenetic-ai-cli/README.md

 5b21f94435a6a400013c6eca / 0.0.1  -  Analog PassThrough ANN with always Negative 0.0 response
-9c21f99999a6a400013c6321 / 0.0.1  -  Binary logical negation (NOT) as ANN with always inverted input value as output 0021f99999a6a400013c0000 / 0.0.1  -  Binary logical conjunction (AND) as ANN with two inputs and single output
+9c21f99999a6a400013c6321 / 0.0.1  -  Binary logical negation (NOT) as ANN with always inverted input value as output 0021f99999a6a400013c0000 / 0.0.1  -  Binary logical conjunction (AND) as ANN with two inputs and single output bc21f99999a6a400013c6666 / 0.0.1  -  Binary logical disjunction (OR) as ANN with two inputs and single output
 ```

 ### Show available Workflows